 The SALVO vehicle is designed to attach under an unmodified F-15E aircraft.
 Once the airplane reaches the appropriate height, it would release the SALVO vehicle.
 The vehicle would then fire its four main engines and launch into low-Earth orbit to deploy a 3U Cubesat payload with a mass of up to 5 kilograms.

 In April 2015, Ventions conducted cold flow fill and drain and pressurization tests of the 1st stage.
 The first of up to three launches was planned for spring 2015, but has been delayed.
 The status of the SALVO program is unclear after the cancellation of ALASA.
+It appears, that Ventions does not plan any launches of SALVO anymore.
+Ventions, now renamed Astra Space LLC, uses the experience gained to develop their small Astra launch vehicle.

 |Version||Aircraft||Stage 1||Stage 2|